pywbem/pywbemtools/docs/pywbemcli/mock_support.rst

   .. index:: pair: mock-server cache; cache mock-server

-  Since the mock repository created by mock scripts and MOF files can be cached, pywbemcli can also make the decision on pywbemcli with the :ref:`--name general option` whether the script is to retrieved from the cache or recreated from the named connection definition.
+  Since the mock repository created by mock scripts and MOF files can be cached (see :ref:`pywbemcli mock WBEM server cache`), pywbemcli can also make the decision in start-up with the :ref:`--name general option` whether the script is to retrieved from the cache or recreated from the named connection mock script definition.
 To do this, it needs knowledge of whether the files that make up the script have been modified since the cache of the repository was created.
-To do this the files that are used in the script have to be registered with the pywbem provider_dependent_registry. using :meth:`~pywbem_mock:provider_dependent_registry.add_dependents`
+  To do this the files that are used in the script have to be registered with the pywbem provider_dependent_registry. using :meth:`~pywbem_mock:provider_dependent_registry.add_dependents`.
+This information is saved in the cache.

   Finally, mock scripts can be used to add or update CIM objects in the mock CIM repository.
 This is an alternative to specifying MOF files, and can be